-Lubuto Library Project
+Lubuto Library Partners

-The Lubuto Library Project creates open-access, free libraries for street kids, orphans, and other vulnerable children affected by HIV/AIDS.
+The Lubuto Library Partners creates open-access, free libraries for street kids, orphans, and other vulnerable children affected by HIV/AIDS.
 The libraries give these children educational opportunities and a means to improve their literacy levels, language skills, and senses of self-worth.
 They are safe havens for hard-to-reach children.
 They reach out to children who have been cut off from their culture and reconnect them with their society’s knowledge and traditions.

 The libraries are special places where children can read to themselves, have books read to them, or enjoy programs that include drama, art, storytelling, and other indigenous media.
 Lubuto book collections are of the highest quality and provide a wealth of information critical to the civic and intellectual development of children.